 Web API Tutorials

-Now your login form is interactive but then when user clicks on the submit button with username and password as input, your application should be capable enough to Authenticate and Authorize the credentials.
+Now your login form is interactive but then when the user clicks on the submit button with username and password as input, your application should be capable enough to Authenticate and Authorize the credentials.
 And to do the same, you need to have the credentials been stored and mapped to the user who is registered with your application.
 To do so, you would need a place or a DATABASE.
-As the name says, a place which acts as base for your data.
+As the name says, a place that acts as a base for your data.

 Where to Code